Grading Assignments and Assessments (Secondary Grading and Reporting)

 Guidance on expectations and best practices related to the evaluation of individual assignments or assessments.

-Students should experience frequent and ongoing assessment and feedback throughout the quarter.
+Students should experience frequent and ongoing assessment and feedback throughout each quarter.
 Students should receive continual feedback on the quality of work as it relates to the course objectives.
-Teachers are required to record a minimum of 9 grades over the course of the quarter.
+Teachers are required to record a minimum of 9 grades over the course of each quarter.

 Quizzes, tests, examinations, essays, homework, or papers are evaluated and/or graded, returned, and reviewed promptly with the student.
-Teachers are expected to grade each assignment and post grades to the electronic gradebook within seven school days after the due date with the understanding that major projects/papers may require additional time to ensure quality feedback.
+Teachers are expected to grade each assignment and post grade to the electronic gradebook within seven school days after the due date with the understanding that major projects/papers may require additional time to ensure quality feedback.
+If more time is required to provide feedback, teachers will communicate notify students in advance of the project due date.

 Additional Opportunities to Demonstrate Proficiency